npchan1024/ByteFoods/README.md

 File: DataInsight2.py

-To run this, you may have to change the filename to the location of your source dataset (by default I have included it in the ByteFoods folder).
+To run this, you will have to change the filename variable to the location of your source dataset.

 This script will calculate the average time window in between purchases of a specific product by a specific user across all Kiosks they visit, and also the standard deviation of the time differences.
-This can be used to make a prediction on whether or that product is still active for that user - if that user has not purchased that product in a certain number of days, is this behavior considered "unusual" for that user (indicating that they might not be interested in the product anymore).
+This can be used to make a prediction on whether or that product is still active for that user.
+If that user has not purchased that product in a certain number of days (example used is 4 days), how "unusual" is it for this user?

+The number we receive is 0.75.
+What this means is that not having purchased the product for 4 days is outside of 75% of the expected behavior of the user.

+If you want to try different user ids, different products, or a different time window, change the variables accordingly.

 # Data Insight 3 - Chance Kiosk drops Product

 File: DataInsight3.py

-To run this, you may have to change the filename to the location of your source dataset (by default I have included it in the ByteFoods folder).
+To run this, you will have to change the filename variable to the location of your source dataset.

 This script will calculate the average time window in between purchases of a specific product at a specific Kiosk, and also the standard deviation of the time differences.
-This can be used to make a prediction on whether or not a product is no longer active - as in the likelihood that any current user at this kiosk will not purchase it again.
+Then, with an input of the time since the last purchase of that item, we want to predict how far this is from the usual expected outcome for that item.

+Similar to Data Insight 2, the .86 that this returns means that the this product not having been purchased for 1.5 days is outside of 86% of expected purchase for this product.

+If you want to try different product ids, different kiosks, or a different time window, change the variables accordingly.

+# Handling New Data

+I thought a bit about handling new data, and I found it a bit difficult to keep the standard deviation and difference numbers consistent.
+With new data, it seems a bit easier to just merge the new dataset into the dataframe, and then proceed with the calculation.

+This is less efficient than I would like it to be, and I am considering other possibilities.

+I included a function called mergeNewData at the bottom of my UserAnalysisFunctions pack, which merges a new csv into an existing dataframe.